Environmental Earth Sciences BSc (Honours) 2025 entry

 • Earth's Resource Challenges: introduces the fundamental roles Earth and environmental scientists play in society, addressing issues including natural resources, the hydrological cycle, natural hazards, and solutions to the climate crisis.

-*Students who take Astrobiology: The Search for Life in the Universe only in their first year are required to take Understanding Planet Earth and Dynamic Earth: the Earth System concurrently in Semester 1 of the second year.
+Please note: students who take Astrobiology: The Search for Life in the Universe only in their first year are required to take Understanding Planet Earth and Dynamic Earth: The Earth System concurrently in Semester 1 of the second year.

 Students are required to take the following compulsory modules in their second year: